Protections when you raise a concern

 - you give us permission

-- it's authorised or required by law
+- sharing your personal information is authorised or required by law

 - it meets one of the other exceptions in the Australian Privacy Principles.